Kagara kidnapping

 On 17 February 2021, a school pupil was killed and 27 others were abducted by armed men at around 3 am from their school in Kagara, Niger State, Nigeria.
 Three members of the school staff and 12 of their relatives were also abducted.
 No one has claimed responsibility for the attack.

 Raid

 The gunmen raided the Government Science College in Kagara district of Niger state at around 2 am.

 Government response

 President Muhammadu Buhari of Nigeria ordered the police and the military to conduct a rescue operation.

 While an investigation was ongoing, an anonymous security official told the Agence France-Presse that the attackers were believed to belong to a criminal gang.

-On 19 February, the governor of the Niger State, Abubakar Sani-Bello, confirmed that the state government was in the final stages of negotiations with the bandits for the release of the aductees.
+On 19 February, the governor of the Niger State, Abubakar Sani-Bello, confirmed that the state government was in the final stages of negotiations with the bandits for the release of the abductees.